 Wheelchair Accessible London

 Looking to travel to a destination with old-world charm?
 Bustling shopping districts, prestigious royal residences, birds-eye views of the city, and elegant tea rooms await you in wheelchair accessible London.
-Offering many accessible attractions and things to do, you’ll find you can make your dreams come true in the home of Big Ben.
+Offering many accessible attractions and things to do, you’ll find you can make your dreams come true in the home of the Big Ben.
+Our tips and guides on what to see and how to get around will ensure you enjoy a stress-free disabled-friendly holiday.

 Known as an elegant and regal neighbourhood, fit for royalty, Knightsbridge features marvellous shopping and magnificent people watching opportunities.